 Example / Diagram: ServiceNow DOQL Query Executed by Cloud Connector

-The above graphic details communication between Device42, the Cloud connector, and an external integration.
-ServiceNow is used as an example, but the general flow applies to any integration that uses the CC.
+The above graphic details communication between Device42, the Cloud connector, and the ServiceNow integration, with ServiceNow being used as the example.
+The general flow applies to any integration that uses the CC.